Holding government accountable.

 - Develop and implement provincial/territorial elimination plans that includes targets, in consultation with priority populations and using a health equity lens.

-- Remove unnecessary tests such as fibrosis stage tests, genotype tests, and 2nd positive RNA test for DAA reimbursement, and implement mechanism for same-day approval for DAA reimbursement requests.
+- Remove any remaining unnecessary tests such as fibrosis stage tests, genotype tests for DAA reimbursement, and implement mechanism for same-day approval for DAA reimbursement requests to replace faxed forms that takes days or weeks.

-- Increase needle and syringe distribution in collaboration with community organizations.
+- Increase needle and syringe distribution in collaboration with community organizations, and track distribution.

 Corrections